containerum/containerum-docs/content/kubernetes/installation/1intro.md

 ---
-title: Variables description
+title: Intro
-linktitle: Variables
+linktitle: Intro
-description: Description of variables, that will be used in these docs'
+description: Description of variables, that will be used in these docs, and description of network configuration

 categories: []
 keywords: []